lee-dohm/atom-style-tweaks/CONTRIBUTING.md

     * Session values
 * Controller specs **should not** verify content
 * View specs should verify that given the expected assigns, the right content is displayed

+## Translations

+If you would like to help with translating Atom Tweaks into languages other than US English, you can:

+1. Create a new directory under `priv/gettext` that is the [name of the locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) for which you will be providing a translation (for example, to provide a translation for Brazilian Portuguese, it would be `priv/gettext/pt_BR`)
+1. Run the `script/translate` script to extract and merge the latest version of the strings
+1. Add your translations to the `.po` files under your new directory
+1. Submit a PR with your changes

 ## Resources